-One of the best way to get to know Orkney is by touring the island with the locals.
+Tours on Orkney - one of the best way to get to know Orkney is by touring the island with expert local guides.
 There's a range of exciting options to choose from.
-Get close to the islands' history and nature on a walking tour, enjoy the unique experience of a trike tour, explore the islands' food and drink or set sail on a boat trip to see wildlife and the stunning coastlines.
+Get close to the islands' history and nature on a walking tour, enjoy the thrill of the open road on a trike tour, explore the islands' food and drink or set sail on a boat trip to see wildlife and the stunning coastlines.